ulfurinn/wongi-engine/content/docs/basics/facts.md

 engine.retract ["Alice", :age, 35]
 ```

 Any Ruby object that implements `#==` in a sensible way can be used in any position in a triple.
-The only exceptions are symbols that start with a capital latin letter or an underscore; they have special meanings in the engine.
+The only exceptions are symbols that start with a capital latin letter or an underscore; they have special meaning in the engine.

 In addition, it is recommended that predicates be expressed with symbols.